 And those that build them again are gay.

 In the third stanza, Yeats refers to world civilization and the world of sculpture.
-The poet says that so many civilizations in the world have fallen and not heard anymore.
+The poet says that so many civilizations in the world have fallen and are not heard anymore.
 Old civilizations have been ‘put to the sword’, but new ones arise to fill the void left by them.
 Therefore we should not feel sorry if our own civilization is also destroyed.
 Further the artist who contributes most to each civilization will be as defeated as everyone.
 Here, he refers to the classical sculptor “Callimachus” who made beautiful marble sculptures that do not exist now.
 The poet believes that all things are destroyed and are built up again “All things fall and are built again”.
 This contrasts the stance in the poem “The Gyres” from exultation in the destructive element to an aesthetic poise of the destructive and creative.

 Two Chinamen, behind them a third,